Washington DC Travel Guides

 3 days

 Three days is ideal for a first-time visitor.
 You can see the big monuments, visit two or three museums without feeling hurried, explore a neighborhood like Georgetown deeply, and get a genuine sense of the city's rhythm.
-The 3-day family itinerary, 3-day romantic getaway, or 3-day friends' escape all follow this sweet spot, with intentional pacing and real discovery.
+The 3-day family itinerary, 3-day romantic getaway, or 3-day friends' escape all hit this rhythm — enough time to see the icons, wander the neighborhoods, and still have an unhurried afternoon at whatever museum pulls you in.

 4-5 days